-|Mode of study||Vocational Full Time|
+|Mode of study||Vocational Full-time|

 |Campus||London Road Campus|

-|Start date||3 September 2019|
+|Start date||2 September 2024|

 |Course code||FLR0SIN (2425)|

 If you are aged 19 or over you may have to pay some tuition fees.
 This can be clarified by ringing Admissions on 01743 342346.

-Level 1 or 2 Employability Skills Certificate, Functional Skills or GCSE in English & Maths as appropriate.
+The course is made up of Level 1 or 2 Employability Skills Certificate, Functional Skills or GCSE in English & Maths as appropriate.

 You can apply online via the APPLY NOW button.
-You can also apply for a second, alternative programme of study on the application page.
-If after reading this factsheet, you are still undecided about the course most suitable for you, please drop in to one of our Open Evenings, ring Admissions on 01743 342346 or email: firstname.lastname@example.org
+You can also apply for a second, alternative programme of study such as A Levels via a separate application.
+If after reading this factsheet, you are still undecided about the course most suitable for you, please drop in to one of our Open Evenings, ring Admissions on 01743 342346 or email firstname.lastname@example.org

 See how an apprentice can help your business.